labthings/picamerax/docs/recipes2.rst

 Capturing to a numpy array
 ==========================

-Since 1.11, picamera can capture directly to any object which supports Python's buffer protocol (including numpy's :class:`~numpy.ndarray`).
+Since 1.11, picamerax can capture directly to any object which supports Python's buffer protocol (including numpy's :class:`~numpy.ndarray`).
 Simply pass the object as the destination of the capture and the image data will be written directly to the object.
 The target object must fulfil various requirements